Effective Date: 22 September 2021

 5.2 Dispute Resolution

-You may also report privacy complaints to a local data protection authority.
-For reference, we set out below the identity of the national data protection authorities in each European country in which we have offices:
+You may report privacy complaints to a local data protection authority.
+For reference, we set out below the identity of relevant national data protection authorities:

 France: Commission Nationale de l’Informatique et des Libertés (CNIL), www.cnil.fr/en/home